geronimus/gero-utils-js/README.md

 ### gero-utils-js

 ## Purpose
-This is a library of functions that I consider generally useful in a JavaScrip / ECMAScript project.
+This is a library of functions that I consider generally useful in a JavaScript / ECMAScript project.

 I hope you will too.